edamamet/nimi-dots/README.md

 <summary>if you just followed the youtube tutorial</summary>
 <br>

-make sure you're using git on your config, and pushed it up to github/gitlab/whatever just in case you mess up and need to reclone.

 to make switching between dotfiles easier, move all your dotfiles (including .git/) into a subdirectory. name it whatever you want.